 Pasta is one of those dishes that seems to produce lots of leftovers.
 It’s easy to make too much and to have a bunch remaining after everyone has had their fill.
 It’s nice to feed your dog, but is pasta something that is healthy for them?

 Dogs are simple creatures that don’t need a lot of bells and whistles to be happy and healthy.
-They get on quite well with their dog food day after day, but you might be tempted to shake things up once in a while.
-Supplementing their regular diet with people food from the dinner table seems to be alright in general, especially if the food is very simple in nature and not heavily processed with artificial chemicals.
+They get on quite well with their dog food, but you might be tempted to shake things up once in a while.
+Supplementing a dog’s diet with people food seems alright, especially if the food is very simple in nature and not heavily processed with artificial chemicals.

 Today’s pasta is nearly devoid of any nutrients and features industrial grade flours processed in factories.
 So while there’s nothing inherently wrong with giving your dog some pasta, it’s not really benefiting them in any way.

 If you turn your back and your dog gets into a whole pot of pasta, they may suffer indigestion, but you won’t need to rush them to the vet.